-When commenting assets in your project such as issues or test cases, you can now tag users from your project to your comments.
+When commenting on assets in your projects such as issues or test cases, you can now tag users from your project to your comments.
 Just include the ID, e-mail address or name of the team member prefixed with @ character and this user automatically gets a notification about the comment.
 The notice scheme rules have also been updated to make it possible to send e-mail notifications for users who are tagged to the comments of assets.
 Also, a new out-of-box notice scheme “Commenting scheme” has been added for this.

 Execution history of a test case

 Sometimes it is beneficial to go through the results of earlier times of execution for a test case.
-To make this as easy as possible, Test design view has been added with a new “Execution history” tab.
+To make this as easy as possible, the Test design view has been added with a new “Execution history” tab.

-This new view lists all times the chosen test case has been executed with the details similar to the listing of test run’s items in Test execution view.
+This new view lists all times the chosen test case has been executed with the details similar to the listing of test run’s items in the Test execution view.
 Each result can be expanded to show the detailed results of each step.

 When significant things happen in your Testlab projects, your team members are generated with notifications always accessible from the notifications panel at the top.
 Oakville Blob provides numerous enhancements to these notifications such as

-- notifications panel has been moved to the top of viewport and is now accessible from all Testlab views,
+- notifications panel has been moved to the top of the viewport and is now accessible from all Testlab views,

-- notifications panel can now be checked as kept open meaning, that the panel won’t automatically close on lost focus of the mouse cursor and
+- notifications panel can now be checked as kept open meaning, that the panel won’t automatically close on the lost focus of the mouse cursor and

 - detailed documentation for all notification types has been added to the help manual.